- Many federal tax credits are designed to provide financial relief for particular circumstances.

 Lifetime Learning Credit.
 The Lifetime Learning Credit also survived tax reform.
 It helps cover qualified tuition and related expenses on the part of students pursuing undergraduate, graduate and professional degree courses.
 This includes courses intended to acquire or improve job skills, like a teaching certificate.
 In contrast to the AOTC, it does not require students to be pursuing a degree, can be claimed if attending only part time, and is not limited to the four years of undergraduate education.
 It’s worth up to $2,000 every tax year, but it’s nonrefundable.
 With a nonrefundable credit, you can only reduce your tax burden to zero, instead of getting money back through a refundable credit.

 The Child Tax Credit.
 This longstanding tax credit reduces federal income taxes per child.
 It doesn’t matter if the child was born in late December.
 The credit will reduce your tax bill dollar-for-dollar.
 This was one of the major expansions in the 2017 tax reform bill, which raised the credit amount from $1,000 to $2,000.
 Also, the threshold for phasing out the credit was raised significantly from $110,000 to $400,000 in adjusted gross income for married and filing jointly.
 Under the new law, up to $1,400 is refundable.
 Another addition from the 2017 reform is a $500 nonrefundable credit for qualifying dependents other than children.
 The refundable portion is subject to the same delay of tax refunds as the EITC above.
+As with the EITC, taxpayers may calculate their credit on the basis of 2019 income if 2020 income was lower under temporary COVID-19 tax relief measures.

 Credit for Child and Dependent Care.
 This is for people who, in order to work or look for work, need to pay for services for either children, a spouse or dependent of any age who is physically or mentally unable to care for themselves.
 The credit for up to 35% of expenses is capped at $3,000 for a single dependent and $6,000 for two or more.
 The tax reform bill kept this credit unchanged.